gensth/ProjectLocationUpdater/README.md

 # ProjectLocationUpdater

-This Eclipse plugin adds a property page to update the project location by editing the `.location` file in your workspace.
+This Eclipse plugin adds a wizard and a property page to update the project location by editing the `.location` file in your workspace.

 ## Use case

-Correct the locations for projects moved in the file system without using the Eclipse refactoring `move` tool.
+Correct the locations of projects which were moved in the file system without using the Eclipse refactoring `move` tool.
+(Alternatively such projects could be deleted and reimported into the workspace.
+During this process some other project settings are altered which may not be intended.)

-Alternatively such projects could be deleted and reimported into the workspace.
-During this process some other project settings are altered which may not be intended.
+The ProjectLocationUpdater also allows to set the path to a project using symlinks without resolving before storing them.
+(When using the Eclipse import wizard all symlinks would be resolved.)

 ## Background

 Some projects depend on external build tools.
 In consequence they require the workspace configuration separated from the project files.
 If such a project has been imported into the workspace and is not located in a subfolder of the workspace, the project locations are stored in the runtime data as absolute path.
 There is no built in mechanism to change that path.

-This property page addresses this issue and allows you to change the location path of the closed project.
+The ProjectLocationUpdater addresses this issue and allows you to change the location path of the closed project.

 ## Installation